HannahNguyen6729/SAP-UI5-tutorial/README.md

 3. Control
    Controls are used to define appearance and behavior of parts of the screen.
    In SAP UI5, a Control is the fundamental building block for creating user interfaces.
 It represents a visible UI element on the screen, such as a button, label, input field, or container.
 Controls can be nested within each other to form complex UI hierarchies
+4. XMLView
+   In SAP UI5, XML Views are the primary way to define the user interface (UI) of your application.
+They use XML syntax to declaratively describe the layout and structure of your UI, including the controls and their properties.